Development¶

 The settings that the Coordinator runs with may be configured with the

-environment variable.
+DJANGO_SETTINGS_MODULE environment variable.

-For example, when running with docker-compose
+For example, when running with docker-compose:

 DJANGO_SETTINGS_MODULE=coordinator.settings.testing docker-compose up